 Of course, you’ll want to sustain yourself on more eventually, but I lived on those cinnamon buns for breakfast and snacks.

 So, if you’re looking for things to do in Oslo in March you don’t need to plan to be up too early, and can take your time over breakfast.

 There’s something really cool about putting all your main museums on an island in the harbour, like in Oslo.
 Five of Oslo’s museums are located on Bygdøy or Museum Island.

-Well, technically it’s not an island since there is a bus, but the ferry is a great and easy way to get to “museum island” from central Oslo, and have the fun of being on Oslo Fjord at the same time!
+Well, technically, it’s not an island since there is a bus, but the ferry is a great and easy way to get to “museum island” from central Oslo and have fun being on Oslo Fjord at the same time!

 We went over in the morning to see the Viking Museum and the Open Air Museum and took a walk around to see how locals live in the area.

 Visiting Oslo in March meant that there was quite a bit of snow around, and much of the harbour was frozen, which was awesome to see.

 The Viking Ship Museum in Oslo holds some of the best Viking artefacts you can see anywhere.